Visiting Disney World in 2026 - Tower of Terror in Hollywood Studios | Magic in the Planning

 • Weather: February temperatures tend to be a bit cooler.
 Typically, you will want to layer up as mornings and evenings are cooler and afternoons warm up a bit.
 The average high is 75 degrees, and the low is typically around 54 degrees.
 It is also typically a dryer month in terms of rain.

 • Crowds: February didn’t used to be a peak time at Disney World, but that has changed in recent years.
 While it’s definitely not as crowded as spring break or the holiday season, it’s not as quiet as it once was.
 If you’re visiting in February to avoid the crowds, you may want to avoid President’s Day weekend as well as the weekend of the Disney Princess Half Marathon.
+These weekends (and often the weeks leading into them) have been very busy in recent years.

 • Other Considerations: Disney often uses this time to refurbish certain attractions.
 This includes some of the bigger water attractions since February is a cooler month.